anjilinux/project-flask-mysql-nginx-/README.md

 # Flask Dashboard Boilerplate

-> Experimental codebase `!!!
-Don't use it in production !!!`
+Reference codebase used by AppSeed in all [Flask Dashboards](https://appseed.us/admin-dashboards/flask/) starters.

 <br />